khelz424/Spotify-Project/README.md

-I decided to go with a donut which has Total Albums as Values and added the Date column calculated as a legend, which I filtered to display the year of 2018 and 2019.
+I decided to go with a Donut Chart which has Total Albums under the Values field and added the Date column calculated under the Legend field, which I filtered to display the year of 2018 and 2019.
-In order to create Total Albums as a value I created a measure which is the sum of the track_album_name_new_id column that was merged into the spotify_songs table.
+In order to create Total Albums as a value I created a measure which is the sum of the track_album_name_new_id column that was merged into the spotify_songs table(as previously mentioned).

 Snapshot of Total Albums Measure created:
 ![Screenshot (4)](https://github.com/khelz424/Spotify-Project/assets/141655852/7946c674-501a-4215-9e13-44b5b08e37d9)